amresh2000/SpecPilot/docs/ARCHITECTURE.md

 ## System Overview

-SpecPilot is a two-tier web application that transforms Business Requirements Documents (BRDs) into technical artifacts using AWS Bedrock (Claude 3.5 Sonnet v2).
+SpecPilot is a two-tier web application with a staged pipeline architecture that transforms Business Requirements Documents (BRDs) into technical artifacts using AWS Bedrock (Claude 3.5 Sonnet v2).
+The system follows a user-approved progression through 7 stages, from quality validation to final code generation.

 ### Architecture Diagram